DynamicDevices/meta-mono/README.md

 ## Current State - x86 emulation: Works

-#### 20/01/2015
+#### 27/01/2015

-4.2.2.29
+4.2.2.30

-* Maintainer has tested a Poky build on a qemux86 platform, with a simple console application, a simple Windows Forms application, and a simple GTK# application
+* Maintainer has tested a Poky (Jethro) build on a qemux86 platform, with a simple console application, a simple Windows Forms application, and a simple GTK# application

 #### 28/07/2015